jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 There's an [HTTP 203 episode on colour spaces](https://www.youtube.com/watch?v=cGyLHxn16pE) if for some reason you want to hear more about colour spaces.

-<small>Please don't look at my WebGL code.
+<small>Oh, and please don't look at my WebGL code.
 I don't really know what I'm doing.</small>